openPMD/openPMD-standard/STANDARD.md

     - allowed values:
       - `fileBased` (multiple files)
       - `groupBased` (one file)
-      - `stepBased` (one file with internal encoding for iterations, if supported by the data format)
+      - `variableBased` (one file with internal encoding for iterations, if supported by the data format)

   - `iterationFormat`
     - type: *(string)*